2016–17 Washington Wizards season

 The Wizards finished the regular season with a 49–33 record, securing the 4th seed.
 In the playoffs, the Wizards defeated the Atlanta Hawks in six games in the First Round, advancing to the Semifinals, where they lost to the Boston Celtics in a hard fought seven games.

+To date, this is both the best record and the highest seed the Bullets/Wizards franchise has achieved since their last NBA Finals appearance in 1979.
+This is also the last time the Wizards have won a playoff series.

 Draft picks

 The Wizards did not have a pick in the 2016 NBA draft, as they had traded both picks prior to the draft: